licollins/deepguit/README.md

-# DeepRLGUIMAT
+# DRL-MOBTEST

-The DeepRLGUIMAT is a test tool that aims to generate tests through exploration of the android application .​
+The DRL-MOBTEST is a test tool that aims to generate tests through exploration of the android application .​

 *Environment requirements:
   - Ubuntu 18 or later